 A comparison simulation to that described above is carried out on the numerical analog to the Lac du Bonnet Granite.
 The biaxial experiment, also conducted at 15 MPa confining pressure, results in some similar deformation trends as Berea Sandstone, but also some distinct differences, which are highlighted here.
 The growth of macrofractures in Lac du Bonnet Granite is dominated by tensile microcracking in four distinct stages [Fig. 6a].
-Stage 1, corresponding to an axial strain from 0 to 0.007, is characterized by a linear stress-strain curve and rapid increase in rock strength attributed to the high Youngs Modulus of granite.
+Stage 1, corresponding to an axial strain from 0 to 0.007, is characterized by a linear stress-strain curve and rapid increase in rock strength attributed to the high Young’s Modulus of granite.
 Stage 2, corresponding to an axial strain range from 0.008 to 0.015, is the strain hardening phase of the experiment and is characterized by very high tensile microcracking activity as we attain peak strength of rock.
 Stage 3, corresponding to an axial strain range from 0.016 to 0.036, defines the post-peak strain-weakening behavior of rock, and is characterized by high tensile microcracking activity.
 Microcrack growth declines as we approach residual strength of rock.
 Stage 4, corresponding to an axial strain range from 0.037 to 0.103, defines the frictional sliding behavior of the granite sample and is characterized by residual strength of rock and low microcracking activity.
 A total of 2598 microcracks developed in the granite sample at a confining pressure of 15 MPa, with ~98% of them occurring in tensile mode generated largely during Stage 2 and Stage 3 of the biaxial experiment.

 Stage 1 is characterized by distributed tensile microcracking through the rock sample, indicating onset of dilatant deformation in the sample [Fig. 6b1].
 Stage 2 is characterized by growth of shear and tensile microcracks, predominantly around asperities created in Stage 1 [Fig. 6b2].
 Shear microcracking during Stage 2 dominantly occurs in the process zone.
 As deformation begins to localize, small fractures are emergent.
 Stage 3 is characterized by the coalescence of pre-existing and newly generated microcracks and smaller fractures into a through-going shear rupture [Fig. 6b3].
 Conjugate fractures, originating from the primary shear rupture are emergent at this stage, originating from coalescence of tensile microcracks in the gouge of the primary shear fracture.
 Stage 4 is characterized by shearing along the macrofracture surface [Fig. 6b4] and new microcracks are generated by gouge fracturing.
 Thus, the nucleation and localization of fractures in granite occurs through the coalescence of microcracks, predominantly generated in tensile mode.
 The abundance of tensile microcracking in the fracture zone indicates dilatancy as primary influence on the fracture gouge.
 As a result, we calculate very little compression due to confining pressure prior to failure, indicated by small negative values of the damage index [Fig. 4].
 At σ/σfailure=1, we calculate a positive value of the Damage Index (DI), which along with the abundance of tensile microcracks in the fracture gouge indicate formation of a dilatant fracture zone.